aendie/SkyAlmanac-Py2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Typesetting is done by MiKTeX or TeX Live so you first need to install:

 * Python v2.x (2.6 or later)
-* Skyfield 1.20 (latest tested version - older versions work too)
+* Skyfield 1.31 (for best accuracy use 1.31 or higher - see the Skyfield Changelog)
 * Pandas (to load the Hipparcos catalog; tested: 0.24.2, 0.25.3)
 * PyEphem 3.7.6 or 3.7.7
 * TeX/LaTeX&nbsp;&nbsp;or&nbsp;&nbsp;MiKTeX&nbsp;&nbsp;or&nbsp;&nbsp;TeX Live